collapsed-stacks/startups/questions/5776/find-best-source-of-funds.md

 - posted by: [JCA](https://stackexchange.com/users/6822638/jca) on 2015-08-22
 - score: 0

-<p>I've seen this come up time and again, do not let funding limit or stop you from launching your product.
-Apple, Facebook, and others were able to launch with little to no investment what so ever. </p>
+I've seen this come up time and again, do not let funding limit or stop you from launching your product.
+Apple, Facebook, and others were able to launch with little to no investment what so ever.

-<p>As mentioned above, focus on creating a MVP, validate your idea/MVP by having people interact with your product and then you may possibly be able to prove that based on X user count and Y metrics that the product has traction.</p>
+As mentioned above, focus on creating a MVP, validate your idea/MVP by having people interact with your product and then you may possibly be able to prove that based on X user count and Y metrics that the product has traction.

-<p>In sum, focus on MVP, validate, do not let funding stop you.</p>
+In sum, focus on MVP, validate, do not let funding stop you.